Container Runtime Interfaces In K8s

 NAME READY STATUS RESTARTS AGE

-Notice how our nginx status changed from Running to ContainerCreating.
-This is an indication that when we removed the container directly using docker commands, Kubernetes reacted automatically and sent an instruction again to the container-runtime to create another container for the pod.
+Notice how our nginx number of restarts changed from 0 to 1.
+This indicates that when we removed the container directly using docker commands, Kubernetes reacted automatically and sent an instruction again to the container runtime to create another container for the pod.

 kubectl get pod -l run=nginx -o=jsonpath="{.items[0].status.containerStatuses[0].containerID}"